jlee1022/482-Group-Project/README.md

 -Calculations

 ## 3. Sensor Calibration
-For the Inertia Pendulum, the main contributing factor is the angle of the lever arm as the control system seeks to make it vertical.
-This project only has one degree of freedom.
-With only a single axis, the value of the angle is measured through the encoder.
-This reading will determine the amount of input the controller needs to put in to react to the wheel as its position moves, eventually reaching its goal of becoming vertical.
+For the Inertia Pendulum, the main contributing factor to its operation is the angle of the lever arm, as the control system seeks to make it vertical.
+This project only has one degree of freedom; with only a single axis, the value of the angle is measured through the encoder.
+This reading will determine the amount of input required by the controller to react to the changing positions of the wheel, eventually reaching its goal of becoming vertical.

 ## 4. Control Design and Simulations
 Controller design, Matlab to Coppelliasim: